ANGELUSD11/TDMBOT/README.md

 intents = discord.intents.default()
 ```

-Before, this can access to several modules from discord with a boolean value.
+After, this can access to several modules from discord with a boolean value.

 ```python
 intents.message.content = True